 Viruses are the most abundant and diverse biological entities in marine systems.
-Viral infection of marine phytoplankton can be a significant source of mortality and disrupt the canonical flow of carbon and nutrients through the microbial loop, turning over as much as 150 Gt of carbon per year.
+Viral infection of marine phytoplankton can be a significant source of mortality and disrupt the canonical flow of carbon and nutrients through the microbial loop.
 To understand the potential ecosystem-level influences of microbial activities we must take the community context into account and the concurrent effects of bottom-up and top-down regulatory processes.
 While the ecological importance of marine viruses is now recognized, many fundamental first-order questions about how viruses interact with their hosts and influence carbon and nutrient cycles still remain unanswered.
-As part of a coordinated effort to compare virus-host dynamics across key marine pico-phytoplankton lineages (i.e., photosynthetic cyanobacteria and eukaryotic algae <2 μm in diameter), I have established a virus-host model system for the picoeukaryotic alga Ostreococcus and two infecting viruses.
-This model system is supported by sequenced host and viral genomes, which indicate that the viruses selected represent the same genetic clade.
-Results from parallel infections indicate major differences in the infection strategies these two viruses, despite their genetic relatedness.
-In addition to differences in viral infectivity, host mortality, and viral production, work is under way to quantify potential chemical and transcriptional differences between infections of these two viruses, as well as to identify how infection dynamics shift under nutrient limitation.
-This work is supported by the Gordon and Betty Moore Foundation, in collaboration with Maureen Coleman, Jacob Waldbauer (University of Chicago), Seth John (University of Southern California), Matt Sullivan (Ohio State University), and Alexandra Worden (Monterey Bay Aquarium Research Institute).
+As part of a coordinated effort to compare virus-host dynamics across key marine pico-phytoplankton lineages, I developed a robust virus-host experimental system for the picoeukaryotic alga Ostreococcus and two infecting viruses, supported by sequenced host and viral genomes.
+In addition to differences in viral infectivity, host mortality, and viral production, analyses are under way to evaluate chemical and transcriptional differences during infections, as well as the impact of irradiance and phosphate availability on infection dynamics.
+This work was supported by the Gordon and Betty Moore Foundation, in collaboration with Maureen Coleman, Jacob Waldbauer (University of Chicago), Seth John (University of Southern California), Matt Sullivan (Ohio State University), and Alexandra Worden (Monterey Bay Aquarium Research Institute).

 Resource allocation by the marine cyanobacterium Synechococcus WH8102 in response to different nutrient supply ratiosdoi:10.1002/lno.10123